apphud/docs/docs/sandbox.md

 If after purchase in Apphud you can see a user with active subscription, it means that payment process work correctly.

-## Which events can be tested in sandbox?
+## Which Events Can Be Tested in Sandbox?

 You can test following events in sandbox: